 Waste Reduction and Recycling

 Confused about what goes into your recycling cart or the trash?
-Wondering where to recycle an old cell phone?
 Download the What Goes Where app on the Apple Store or Google Play.
 It works throughout Monterey County.
 You can also go to http://whatgoeswhere.info/

 Did you know?
-We offer community food waste collection at our weekly farmer’s market.
-Bring your food scraps to the market on Thursdays between 10 am and 2 pm!
+We offer community food waste collection at our weekly farmers’ market and at our Vista Lobos Community Room.
+Bring your food scraps to the market on Thursdays between 10 am and 2 pm or anytime at the enclosure by the Vista Lobos Community Room.
 Look for the large yellow bin.

 More regional recycling services are available through the Monterey Regional Waste Management District (MRWMD) that operates the Monterey Peninsula landfill in Marina.
 Programs include: